 If the kids have separate bedtimes, you can have two different reading times, but it’s also fine for the older ones to read to his younger siblings.
 Even babies can participate—I started reading to my eldest lying on the bed as a baby before putting him down to sleep.

-I live by my calendar.
+I live by my planner (I use an Erin Condren Life Planner).
 If it’s not on there, I’ll forget all about it.
-For both major and minor activities and outings, I make sure that I record it on the calendar so I know to make time for it.
+For both major and minor activities and outings, I make sure that I record it on the planner so I know to make time for it.

 This is especially useful for weekend activities, from trips to the museum to birthday parties.
 Even if I wanted to run an errand or take them to the park, I’ll record it on the calendar so I commit to doing it.

 Don’t assume that you’ll simply find time to spend with your family.
-By scheduling your activities into your calendar, you remind yourself of the plans you’ve made.
+By scheduling your activities into your planner, you remind yourself of the plans you’ve made.

 Here’s an extra tip: sign up for free or discount tickets to your local museums and children’s venues.
 For instance, in Los Angeles, I use the county library to score free tickets to popular attractions.
 This forces you to block off certain dates to spend time with your family.